staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/multipartner-workspaces.md

 The workspace **Overview** and **Settings** pages update to display that multi-partner mode is turned on.
 You are ready to add collections, set up the workspace, and invite partners just like in any other Partner Workspace.

-To share your work, we recommend that you fork collections and environments from your internal team workspace to the Partner Workspace.
+To share your work, Postman recommends that you fork collections and environments from your internal team workspace to the Partner Workspace.

 ## Invite partners to your multi-partner workspace